GaryHughes/Robot/README.md

 REACT_APP_ROBOT_API_ENDPOINT=http://&lt;ENDPOINT&GT;/

 ENDPOINT needs to be able to serve both the front and back end applications to avoid CORS errors.
 For example it could be Google Cloud Ingress that routes /Api/ requests to the backend and anything else to the frontend.

+## Google Clould Platform ##

+The GCP folder contains yaml exported from a sample deployment.
+This deployment has a frontend and backend workload, corresponding frontend and backend services, and an ingress that routes to these services.